ProxyNode1/Backtracking-MGT/Raw Notes/Design for Anticipation - Level design - processes and experiences - Christopher Totten.md

 “A strategic game like Go supports long runs of anticipatory play not just because each turn offers a large number of possible moves, but because each move leads to a fresh board position that invites further anticipatory play.”
 (Totten, 2017, p.
 190)

 “junction that leads to two different rooms that themselves invite additional anticipatory analysis: If I run straight through the door I might be able to dash across the open courtyard before the guards see me, but if I climb up to the balcony I might be able to sneak past them.
 This sort of choice is not a simple either/or proposition, but the first link in a long chain of choices that lead to a wide variety of different outcomes.”
 (Totten, 2017, p.
 190)

+“Anticipatory play in a nonhorror game is usually directed toward figuring out a route to success.
+But anticipatory play in a horror game is directed toward dread of failure.”
+(Totten, 2017, p.
+193)

+“It’s a one-way gate that always allows passage forward and never allows passage back.
+If it changed its state by locking and unlocking, that would imply that it might change its state in other ways.
+Backtracking returns as a possibility to consider.
+If we can’t backtrack now, it might not be because backtracking is impossible, but merely because we haven’t discovered the correct trigger yet.”
+(Totten, 2017, p.
+199)